Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/04-Results.md

 \ref{tab:hyperparameters}.
 Because of issues with the \ac{NES} emulator crashing during training, we were unable to keep track of the number of training frames $T$ and performance metrics such as the loss and reward of each training episode.
-We can however, validate an untrained and trained agent to confirm learning.
+We can, however, validate both an untrained agent and a fully trained one to confirm learning.

 ## Atari